We identified 227 publicly reported settlements that resulted in policy changes and over $2,370,465,597.00 in monetary compensation to victims.

 Nome, Alaska 2022

-In March 2022, Nome local officials reached a $750,000 settlement with Clarice “Bun” Hardy, an Iñupiaq woman, who was sexually assaulted in March 2017 by an assailant who was not charged due to the police department’s mishandling of the case.
-The settlement also included an apology issued by the City of Nome.
+In March 2022, officials in Nome, Alaska, reached a $750,000 settlement with Clarice “Bun” Hardy, an Iñupiaq woman who was sexually assaulted in March 2017 by an assailant who was not charged due to the Nome Police Department’s mishandling of the case.

 Compensation